gudesystems/upload.py/README.md

     - to probe a single device unit
   - use 'upload.py --iprange 192.168.1.11'
     - to probe a single device unit
-  - or any combination of paramaters mentioned above
+  - or any combination of parameters mentioned above

-- **which firmare version**
+- **which firmware version**
   - use 'upload.py --onlineupdate to use the most recent internet firmware files
     - firmware binary files are automatically downloaded to fw/*.bin
   - to run offline updates